 Any BDD established in one of these communities is known as an “Enriched BDD” because of the additional incentives.
 A total of six “Enriched BDD’s” have been designated as a result of the working group’s outreach efforts.

 10 Years In: A Review of the Banking Development District Program

-In 2009, The New York State Banking Department did a thorough review of the Banking Development District (BDD) program.
+In 2009, The Department did a thorough review of the Banking Development District (BDD) program.

-Recognizing the potential of the BDD program to aid the economic development of communities and to jump-start the creation of wealth for individuals, the Banking Department decided to undertake the review of the BDD during the 10 year anniversary of the program’s operation.
-The review was designed to identify the strengths and weaknesses of the program as it is currently operating, and to assist the Banking Department in developing appropriate measures that would build on those strengths and eliminate (to the extent possible) the identified weaknesses.
+Recognizing the potential of the BDD program to aid the economic development of communities and to jump-start the creation of wealth for individuals, the Department decided to undertake review of the BDD program at the 10 year anniversary of operation.
+The review was designed to identify the strengths and weaknesses of the program as it is currently operating, and to assist the Department in developing appropriate measures that would build on those strengths and eliminate (to the extent possible) the identified weaknesses.

 A total of 27 BDD branches and 39 community organizations responded to the survey; 16 financial institutions, 11 community organizations, and seven public officials testified and/or submitted testimony for the public hearings.

 The resulting information was used to produce a report outlining the results of the review and recommendations for the future of the BDD program.
 The report can be read here: 10 Years In: A Review of the Banking Development District Program (PDF).

 As of January 2011, there are 39 BDD designations throughout New York state.